MukeshDubey1420/MarkDown_Documentation/Readme.md

 ### Markdown is a way to style text on the web.
-You control the display of the document; formatting words as **bold** or *italic*, adding images, and creating lists are just a few of the things we can do with Markdown.
+You control the display of the document; formatting words as **Bold** or *italic*, adding images, and creating lists are just a few of the things we can do with Markdown.
 ## Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like `#` or `*`.

 #### Markdown is a **Text-to-HTML conversion tool** for web writers.
 Markdown allows  you to write using an *easy-to-read, easy-to-write plain text format, then convert it  to structurally valid XHTML (or HTML)*.